Heaven Is A Place Where 'Black Mirror: San Junipero' Wins All The Emmys

-The 69th annual Emmy Awards were embraced queer storytelling this year, and the cherry on top of the sundae was “Black Mirror” picking up top prizes for perhaps its most affecting installment to date, “San Junipero.”
+The Emmy Awards gloriously embraced queer storytelling this year, and the cherry on top of the sundae was “Black Mirror” picking up prizes for perhaps its most affecting installment to date, “San Junipero.”

-The critically acclaimed episode, which revolves around two woman finding each other again and again in an ’80s-set alternate universe, won Outstanding TV Movie, as well as Outstanding Writing for a Limited Series, Movie, or Dramatic Special on Sunday night.
+The critically acclaimed episode, which revolves around two woman falling in love in an ’80s-set alternate universe, won Outstanding TV Movie, as well as Outstanding Writing for a Limited Series, Movie, or Dramatic Special on Sunday night.

 Writer Charlie Brooker took the stage to accept both awards, low-key encouraging an Emmys orgy in his second speech.